 A retinal detachment is a serious eye condition that occurs when the retina (the layer of tissue with light-sensitive cells lining the back of your eye) separates from the other layers and underlying structures at the back of your eye (such as the retinal pigment epithelium, the layer of pigmented cells at the retina), which may cause blindness.
 Some of its common symptoms include; flashes of light, blurred vision, and the presence of floaters.

-This overview will cover how common is retinal detachment, who are at risk, the symptoms of retinal detachment, how it is detected, the available treatment options, as well as the possible prevention methods.
+This overview will cover how common is retinal detachment, its causes, who are at risk, its symptoms, how it is detected, the available treatment options, as well as the possible prevention methods.

-Retinal detachments affect about 1 in 10,000 people in the world .
-Ethnic variations exist and it is well known that a patient of Chinese origin is 3 times more likely to need retinal detachment surgery compared to their Indian counterparts .
-There are reports that some developing countries have a lower rate of new cases of retinal detachment; however, due to poor access to facilities and delayed detection and management of the condition, the risk of blindness is higher in this group of people .
+Retinal detachments affect about 1 in 10,000 people in the world.
+Ethnic variations exist and it is well known that a patient of Chinese origin is 3 times more likely to need retinal detachment surgery compared to their Indian counterparts.
+There are reports that some developing countries have a lower rate of new cases of the condition; however, due to poor access to facilities and delayed detection and management of the condition, the risk of blindness is higher in this group of people.